drBenway/pixi-vn-wiki/start/assets-management.md

     },
 ], {
     onLoadingLabel: async (stepIndex, label) => { // [!code focus]
-        // The label will not start until these asserts are loaded. await Assets.load("eggHead")
+        // The label will not start until these assets are loaded. await Assets.load("eggHead")
         await Assets.load("flowerTop")
-        // The label will start immediately, but these asserts will be loaded in the background. // [!code focus] Assets.load("helmlok") // [!code focus]
+        // The label will start immediately, but these assets will be loaded in the background. // [!code focus] Assets.load("helmlok") // [!code focus]
         Assets.load("skully") // [!code focus]
     } // [!code focus]